Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Ultimately, the DoD will require all organizations that process, store, or transmit CUI (members of the DIB) to undergo the CMMC audits and CMMC assessments to validate their cybersecurity practices, performed by independent third-party certified organizations.
 Aligning with the DFARS/NIST 800 171 standard, which naturally aligns with CMMC requirements outlined in Tier 3 - the Tier that most contractors will be required to comply with - is the best and most effective move for defense industrial base members looking to win contracts associated with the DoD in 2020 and beyond - so says the CMMC AB, Katie Arrington, and the writers of the Cybersecurity Maturity Model Certification among others.
 The future of CMMC and DFARS lies with NIST.

 View the infographic below to learn how CMMC and DFARS overlap.
-It shows the first steps with how to start with DFARS and how many secure controls are needed to implement and achieve CMMC level 3.
+It shows the first steps of how to start with DFARS and how many secure controls are needed to implement and achieve CMMC level 3.

 inforgraphic02 (1)